Kirtibg/Swagger_documentation/README.md

 # Swagger link:
 https://app.swaggerhub.com/apis-docs/Kirtibg/Project/1.0.0

-I thank PayPal VAP team for their support and guidance in the making of this project.
+I thank the PayPal VAP team for their guidance in this project.